-"You would know better than I would," the first snapped.
+"You would know better than I would," she snapped, covering her unease with hostility.
 "I just want to get this over with so I can go back home.
-Do you want your stupid information or not?"
+Do you want your information or not?"

-"And why is that?" the second figured asked with a sigh.
-"You are not being very helpful tonight.
+"And why is that?" he asked.
+A quiet beat later he added, "You are not being very helpful tonight.
 This is information my master could have gotten through hearsay.
-He would be very annoyed should I only report back this."
+He would be very annoyed if I only have that to report."

-Being reminded of who the boss really was, the smaller person stiffened.
+She stiffened.
 "Don't threaten me, Kabuto.
-If you want better information then you should have gotten a better spy."
+If you want better information then you should have gotten a better spy!"

-Kabuto's smile didn't falter.
-"You were perfect for this job.
-You can move around without anyone suspecting you, yet you only bring me talk of a meeting between the Jounin and their superiors."
-He pushed his glasses back up his nose.
+The teenager shrugged.
+"You were the perfect tool for the job.
+You can move around without anyone suspecting you, yet you only bring me talk of a meeting between the jounin and their superiors."
+He airily shook his head.
 "I believe you are holding out on me."

-With his unnerving smile back, Kabuto patted his compatriot on the head.
+Kabuto's smile in profile showed that, once again, his bluff hadn't been called.
+He easily extracted his arm and reached over to pat the girl on her head.
 "Excellent.
 That is the level of information we expect from you.
 Our organization will be pleased, Sakura-san."

 "Don't get that friendly with me, freak!"
 Sakura snapped, slapping away the teen's hand.
 "You make sure they know it was me who gave you that info.
-I swear, Kabuto, if you take credit for it..."
+You keep them off my back!
+If you try and take credit for it, I swear find a way to kill you."

-Haruno Sakura, age twelve, looked down at the scroll she had been given and sighed a sigh that sounded like it belonged to someone three times her age.
-She would open it later at home where she was certain there were no prying eyes.
-Right now, she just slumped down onto the ground and hugged her knees, looking out over the village but not really seeing it.
+She held onto the little scroll with the desperation of a twelve-year-old who thought it a ward against everything evil in the world.
+It was her key to get Kabuto out of her life.
+She would open it later, at home where she was certain there were no prying eyes.
+Right now she just slumped down onto the ground and hugged her knees, looking out over the village again but still not really seeing it.

 How could she have let herself get into this position?
 Every month she was forced to betray her village, her friends and her family.
-Each time a part of her shriveled up in side, replacing itself with something foreign.
-Something cold.
-However, if she didn't keep her end of the deal...
+Every month a part of her shriveled up in side, replacing itself with something foreign.
+Something cold that wasn't Haruno Sakura.

 "Nothing," Sakura whispered.
-Thus, she drew up her legs and hugged them, letting her mind drift back to the times before all this started, to when she was just a simple academy student and "ninja" was just a word linked to her future.
+She drew up her legs and hugged them, letting her mind drift back to the times before all this started, to when she was just a simple academy student and "ninja" was just a word linked to her future.

 Chapter One: The Windup